EPPIcenter/mad4hatter-wdl/README.md

 2. For the `sample` table, while you can always add additional columns, the minimum that will be required are the following columns:
 - `sample_id` - The sample ID
-- `read1` - The path to the forward FASTQ file
+- `forward` - The path to the forward FASTQ file
-- `read2` The path to the reverse FASTQ file
+- `reverse` The path to the reverse FASTQ file
 3. The easiest way to add this to Terra is to create a tsv (for example, called `sample.tsv`).
 Ensure the primary key header is labeled using the name of the file, followed with `_id` (for example, `sample_id` in this case).
 The remaining columns can have any headers that make sense for the metadata if `read1` and `read2` are not desired.